 Best for Riding the salty waves on a surfboard.

 You’ll find big waves at this lively bay, which makes it a magnet for surfers and thrillseekers.
 The family-friendly spot is buzzing with extreme sports activities all year round; take surf lessons from Extreme Academy, or just spectate from your deckchair on the two-mile long sandy shoreline.
-Events take place all year round, from the Surfaced Pro surf competition each April to the Rock to Rock music festival (June 29 this year).
+Events take place all year round, including the Rock to Rock music festival (July 18 this year).
 And dog owners can rejoice – there’s no seasonal ban and pooches are always welcome.

-Need to know Lifeguards are on watch during the summer months only.
+Need to know Lifeguards are on watch during peak periods (check here for dates).